KianShojaei/Persian-Signature-Detection-Restoration-and-Verification/README.md

-# ✍️ Signature Intelligence Pipeline
+# ✍️ Persian Signature Detection Restoration and Verification
 ### An End-to-End System for Signature Detection, Restoration, and Verification

 <p align="center">